BIOFEEDBACK: TRAINING THE BRAIN FOR SOBRIETY

 Drug and alcohol rehab Clients feel normal after the sessions, which last about half an hour.
 That can make it hard to recognize the changes that are happening.
 Some clients are also worried about the science, wondering if neurofeedback implants something in the brain, the whole process is much more simple than that.

-To learn more about achieving sobriety with drug and alcohol rehab near me, contact GateHouse Treatment for our facilities in New Hampshire and Florida.
+To learn more about achieving sobriety with drug and alcohol rehab near me, contact GateHouse Treatment for our facilities in Nashua, New Hampshire.
+We are available to you 24/7, and can be reached at (855) 448-3588.